-• Southeast Study Area
+• Southeast Study Area (Potential Removal from SOI)

-The Southeast Study Area consists of a 10.6-acre portion of one unincorporated parcel located outside CVWD's jurisdictional boundary and water contract service area.
-The County of Napa has assigned an Agriculture, Watershed, and Open Space General Plan land use designation and an Agricultural Watershed zoning standard for the area.
-The area is currently undeveloped and there are no existing plans for development of the property.
-Further, the area does not receive water service from CVWD.
-The area was previously added to CVWD's SOI in 2008 in error as a result of confusion regarding the extent of the District's jurisdictional boundary.
-Based on these factors, staff recommends the Commission take formal action to remove the area from CVWD's SOI.
+The Southeast Study Area consists of a 10.6-acre portion of one unincorporated parcel located within CVWD's SOI but outside the District's jurisdictional boundary.
+The area is also located outside CVWD's service area as defined in the Water Supply Contract between the District and the City of Napa.
+The County of Napa has assigned an Agriculture, Watershed, and Open Space General Plan land use designation and an Agricultural Watershed zoning standard for this area.
+This area is currently undeveloped and there are no existing plans for development of the property.

+The Southeast Study Area does not currently receive water service from CVWD and there is no expectation that water service will be needed in the foreseeable future.
+This area was previously added to CVWD's SOI in 2008 in error as a result of confusion regarding the extent of the District's jurisdictional boundary.
+Based on these factors, staff recommends the Commission take formal action to remove this area from CVWD's SOI; an action that would be exempt from CEQA.